Sightseeing on the northern California and southern Oregon coast is straightforward: travel US 101, the Pacific Coast Highway.

 The topography changes from Coos Bay on south.
 Here, spectacular cliffs open up dramatic ocean views.
 Bird watching becomes more popular.
-Camping switches to tents and RV's.
+Camping consists of tents and RV’s.
 Sea Lions and seals are common.
 And working fishing harbors bring in the fresh catch available in restaurants.

 Charleston is a working seaport with all the sights and sounds of ocean going fishing vessels.
 And fresh seafood in its restaurants.